prashanthavvari/tax-calculator/README.md

+#Tax Calculator
-A basic app to calculcate the taxable income and taxes applicable on salary for indian employees
+A basic app to calculcate the taxable income and taxes applicable on salary for indian employees.